vexx32/vexx32.github.io/_drafts/2018-12-06-Scripting-Fun-Word-Cloud-Generator.md

 [PSPowerHour](https://github.com/PSPowerHour/PSPowerHour) session!

 As I was considering ways to scan for available positions to place words, I realised that complex numbers (a.k.a. imaginary numbers) might offer a very easy solution.
-For those of you who are like me, never having really looked at them until I found a lovely little Youtube series on the history and practicality of them and how they work, imaginary numbers can always be represented in two forms: rectangular form **(a + bi)**, and polar coordinate form **(m &angle; &theta;)**.
+For those of you who are like me, never having really looked at them until I found a lovely little Youtube series on them, imaginary numbers can always be represented in two forms: rectangular form **(a + bi)**, and polar coordinate form **(m &angle; &theta;)**.

 ## Complex Numbers As Coordinates